What is a Migraine?

-Medication Overuse Headache (MOH) is a frequent headache caused by overuse of medication, particularly those that treat migraine.
+Medication Overuse Headache (MOH) is a frequent headache caused by overuse of medication, particularly those that treat migraines.
 Although evidence suggests that frequent use of analgesics may not cause MOH in everyone, overuse of medications by migraine sufferers is often found to increase the frequency of attacks.
-Studies have shown that a number of medications may cause MOH and that only by discontinuing use of such medications can the symptoms of MOH be avoided.
+Studies have shown that a number of medications may cause MOH and that only by discontinuing the use of such medications can the symptoms of MOH be avoided.
 These medications include:

 - Common analgesics such as acetaminophen.